liesnikov/extensible-elaborator/paper/main.md

   \label{architecture-figure}
 \end{figure*}

-For the moment we need to recompile the project to include new plugins, but this is not necessary and a system that dynamically loads plugins is possible to implement in a way that is similar to GHC Plugins[^plugins-link] or Accelerate [^acclerate-link] [@mcdonellTypesafeRuntimeCode2015].
+For the moment we need to recompile the project to include new plugins.
+This is not necessity and a system that dynamically loads plugins is possible to implement in a way that is similar to GHC Plugins[^plugins-link] or Accelerate [^acclerate-link] [@mcdonellTypesafeRuntimeCode2015].

 [^agda-constraint-solver-source]:
 [src/full/Agda/TypeChecking/Constraints.hs#L247-L298](https://github.com/agda/agda/blob/v2.6.4/src/full/Agda/TypeChecking/Constraints.hs#L247-L298)